 Olivia Newton-John: Living to Thrive

-Olivia Newton-John embraces the busy life that allows her to be an advocate, a performer, and a force for positive change.
+Olivia Newton-John embraced the busy life that allowed her to be an advocate, a performer, and a force for positive change.

 By Diana Price

-Olivia Newton-John prefers the word thriver to survivor.
-And there’s no doubt that though the passionate singer, actress, and advocate has survived her share of physical and emotional trauma, she lives her life today as though every day were truly an opportunity to thrive.
+We featured Olivia a few years back and highlighted how she preferred the word thriver to survivor.
+And there’s no doubt that though the passionate singer, actress, and advocate has survived her share of physical and emotional trauma, she lived her life as though every day were truly an opportunity to thrive.

 In fact, Olivia has been thriving as an entertainer since her decision at 15 to take to the stage in her native Australia.
 Since then, with four Grammy Awards, an Emmy Award, numerous Country Music Awards, American Music Awards, and People’s Choice Awards, 15 top-10 singles, five Billboard number one pop hits (including “Physical,” “I Honestly Love You,” and “Have You Never Been Mellow”), and numerous film credits that include Xanadu and the iconic role of Sandy in Grease, she has been winning over audiences around the world.